Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 ```
 * `<SUBJECT-KEY>` is the value that identifies each entity in your experiment, typically `user_id`;
 * `<FLAG-KEY>` is the key that you chose when creating a flag; you can find it on the [flag page](https://eppo.cloud/feature-flags).
 For the rest of this presentation, we’ll use `"test-checkout"`.
 To follow along, we recommend that you create a test flag in your account, and split users between `"fast_checkout"` and `"standard_checkout"`.
-* `<DEFAULT-VARIATION>` is the value that will be returned if no allocation matches the subject, if the flag is not enabled, if `get_string_assignment` is invoked before the SDK has finished initializing, or if the SDK was not able to retrieve the flag configuration.
+* `<DEFAULT-VALUE>` is the value that will be returned if no allocation matches the subject, if the flag is not enabled, if `get_string_assignment` is invoked before the SDK has finished initializing, or if the SDK was not able to retrieve the flag configuration.

 Here's how this configuration looks in the [flag page](https://eppo.cloud/feature-flags):